little-eyes/little-eyes.github.io/source/about/index.md

 title: About
 ---

 Welcome!
-I am an engineer passionate about many things like machine learning, scalability, k8s etc. I work at a data science engineering team in Microsoft.
-I write about those topics and hope you enjoy the readings.
+I am an engineer passionate about many things like machine learning, scalability, k8s etc. I work at a data science engineering team in Microsoft and I write about those topics.
+Hope you enjoy the readings.

 ## My Favorite Topics
 Machine learning, scalability, k8s, data visualization.